 Do you use any iPhone photography accessories?

 I did enjoy using the Olloclip lenses for macro photography when I had an iPhone 4, but I haven’t upgraded to one for use with my iPhone 5s.
 I didn’t like the lens aberration that occurred with the wide angle and fish eye lenses.
-A good tripod is essential though for portrait work and night shoots.
+A good iPhone tripod is essential though for portrait work and night shoots.

 Can you briefly explain the story and editing behind your three favorite iPhone photos?